wofsauge/IsaacDocs/docs/EntityPlayer.md

 [ ](#){: .abrep .tooltip .badge }
 #### void ClearTemporaryEffects ( ) {: .copyable aria-label='Functions' }
 Will be called when player exits the room.

 ___
 ### Discharge·Active·Item () {: aria-label='Functions' }
 [ ](#){: .rep .tooltip .badge }
 #### void DischargeActiveItem ( [ActiveSlot](enums/ActiveSlot.md) ActiveSlot = ActiveSlot.SLOT_PRIMARY ) {: .copyable aria-label='Functions' }
 Sets the charge of your active item to 0 without triggering the active item effect.

 ___
 ### Donate·Luck () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }
 #### void DonateLuck ( int Luck ) {: .copyable aria-label='Functions' }
 Unlike the Luck property which should be set in MC_EVALUATE_CACHE, this method can be used anywhere and will automatically remember any additional luck added.

 ___
 ### Do·Zit·Effect () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }
 #### void DoZitEffect ( [Vector](Vector.md) Direction ) {: .copyable aria-label='Functions' }

-Fires a creep shot, same as the one fired by the item "The Large Zit"
+Fires a creep shot, same as the one fired by the item "Large Zit".

 ___
 ### Drop·Pocket·Item () {: aria-label='Functions' }
 [ ](#){: .rep .tooltip .badge }
 #### void DropPocketItem ( int PocketNum, [Vector](Vector.md) Pos ) {: .copyable aria-label='Functions' }
 Drops a held pocketitem (Card, Pill, Rune... from the given itemslot at the given position.
 Possible pocketnumbers are [0, 1, 2, 3].
 Dropping pocket active items or dice bag dices does not work.

 ___
 ### Drop·Trinket () {: aria-label='Functions' }
 [ ](#){: .abrep .tooltip .badge }